rust-lang-ua/rustcamp/orientation.md

 During the certification test, participants will be [supervised by a proctor][certification test].
 We require participants to use two cameras and share their desktop throughout the test to prevent any unauthorized communication.
 In addition, we will monitor all active processes on the participant's computer at the beginning and during the test to curb any fraudulent activities.

 It's important to note that passing the certification test is challenging due to its intricate and tricky questions.
 Each participant has two attempts to pass the test.
 One attempt is shortened and one is basic.
 A shortened attempt is an opportunity to complete 10 questions in 10 minutes.
 If all the questions are correct, you can get a certificate based on the score of the shortened attempt.
 Participants who complete the first or second part of the program ahead of others, or those whose capstone project receives the most likes from mentors during presentation, will be awarded an extra attempt.
-We recommend utilizing available online quizzes as part of your **preparation for the certification test**.
+We recommend utilizing available online quizzes, such as the 🏠 [Rust Quiz], as part of your **preparation for the certification test**.
 This method will help you thoroughly understand the topics related to any questions you might stumble upon.

 Any attempt to cheat during the certification test will lead to immediate expulsion from the boot camp.